MaterializeInc/materialize/doc/user/content/transform-data/troubleshooting.md

 #### Address
 To troubleshoot and fix a lagging materialized view or index, follow the steps in the [dataflow troubleshooting](/transform-data/dataflow-troubleshooting) guide.

 *Do you have multiple materialized views chained on top of each other?
-Are you seeing small amounts of lag?*\
+Are you seeing small amounts of lag?*<br>
 Tip: avoid intermediary materialized views where not necessary.
 Each chained materialized view incurs a small amount of processing lag from the previous one.
 <!-- TODO add more guidance on avoiding chained mat views-->